-A fleet of cycles, allowing employees to book out a machine for any kind of journey is a good way of building up a cycling culture at a workplace.
+A fleet of cycles, allowing employees to book out a machine for any kind of journey, is a good way of building up a cycling culture at a workplace.
 It offers staff an efficient, cost effective and convenient transport option, especially for local meetings, travel between sites or lunchtime errands.

-Showers, lockers and drying facilities
+Installing showers, lockers and drying facilities in the office

 Showers help make some people much happier about cycling to work, especially during the summer.
 Many workplaces already offer showering facilities for their workforce in general, and they also benefit people who jog, go to the gym or exercise during their lunch breaks.

 Lockers are useful for storing cycling clothes during the day and in the winter, having somewhere to dry them out after a rainy trip really helps.
 This facility may be nothing more complex than a dedicated cupboard, with hanging rails and an efficient dehumidifier.